Wesss/deprecated/README.md

 # game-utils
-A utility repository for projects making use of game-framework
+Game-utils is a utility repository for projects making use of game-framework

 In order to use game-utils, the following repositories need to be cloned and made aware by maven: